SeanNaren/deepspeech.pytorch/README.md

 mkdir LibriSpeech/train/
 ```

 Now put the `tar.gz` files in the correct folders.
-They will now be used in the data pre-processing for librispeech.
+They will now be used in the data pre-processing for librispeech and be removed after
+formatting the dataset.

 Optionally you can specify the exact librispeech files you want if you don't want to add all of them.
 This can be done like below: